ZJUFanLab/scDeepSort/README.md

 All pre-processed data are available in the form of readily-for-analysis for researchers to develop new methods.
 Please refer to the release page called [`Pre-processed data`](https://github.com/ZJUFanLab/scDeepSort/releases/tag/Pre_processed_data)

-# About
+# Cite
-scDeepSort manuscript is under major revision.
+Shao et al., scDeepSort: a pre-trained cell-type annotation method for single-cell transcriptomics using deep learning with a weighted graph neural network.
+Nucleic Acids Research, 2021. [https://doi.org/10.1093/nar/gkab775](https://doi.org/10.1093/nar/gkab775)
 Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn, Haihong Yang at capriceyhh@zju.edu.cn, or Xiang Zhuang at zhuangxiang@zju.edu.cn